Factory reset or reboot your SmartThings Hub

 SmartThings Hub v2

-Press and hold the red recessed button at the back of the hub for 30 seconds.
-When the LED on the front switches from flashing yellow to solid yellow, release the button.
-Make sure the hub is plugged in with the included power and Ethernet cables.
-Do not disconnect the cables.
+Press and hold the red button at the back for 30 seconds.
+Release when the LED changes to solid yellow.
+Ensure the hub remains connected to power and Ethernet.

 SmartThings Wifi or Connect Home